cms-tau-pog/TauFW/Fitter/ETauFR/README.md

 Plots will be stored as `.pdf` and `.png` files in the `Pre-PostFitPlots` folder.
 They will be also stored as `.root` files in the `rootFilesOfPlots` folder.

+### Create ROOT and JSON SF files
+The scripts `tau_ltf.py` is used to write the measured SFs in ROOT format, while `tau_createJSONs_VSe.py` is used to produce the associated JSON files.
+The scripts need to be edited by hardcoding the values of the measured SFs for the appropriate eta region and era.